hurui200320/OfflineArchiveManagement/README.md

 Then it will count how many duplicates each file has.

 Using option `-n N` to show only the files with less than N duplicates.

+Using option `-m mediaId` to show only the files related to a given media ID.

 ### Misc